Nagaraj-Jadar/Tic_Tac_Toe/README.md

 # Tic-Tac-Toe Game 🎮
-A simple Tic-Tac-Toe game built using [your tech stack].
+A simple Tic-Tac-Toe game built using HTML, CSS, and JavaScript.

 ## Features
 - Playable with two players